I feel like I’m going insane

-It’s possible you’ve landed on this article because you’re freaking out that you can’t sleep.
-Or you’ve had your first panic attack and now you’re worried you’ll have them forever.
-Or because you feel low and you think you may have depression.
+It’s possible you’ve landed on this article because you’re freaking out.
+Perhaps you’ve just had your first panic attack and now you’re worried you’ll have them forever.
+Or perhaps something has made you feel sad and are now worried you have depression.

-The charity Mind has a list of signs you can use to identify if you’ve got the beginnings of a mental health problem.
-They include:
+Here are some signs you can use to identify if you’ve got the beginnings of a mental health issue:

 - Losing interest in things you’ve previously enjoyed